citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 This section shall provide the detailed technical specification.
 It may include code snippits, diagrams, performance evaluations, and other supplemental data to justify particular design decisions.
 However, a copy of all external supplemental data (such as links to research papers) must be included with the CCIP, and must be made available under an approved copyright license.

-**Related Work**

-This section shall summarize alternative solutions that address the same or similar problems, and briefly describe why they are not adequate solutions.
-This section may reference alternative solutions in other blockchain projects, in research papers from academia and industry, other open-source projects, and so on.
-This section must be accompanied by a bibliography of sufficient detail such that someone reading the CCIP can find and evaluate the related works.

 **Backwards Compatibility**

 This section shall address any backwards-incompatiblity concerns that may arise with the implementation of this CCIP, as well as describe (or reference) technical mitigations for breaking changes.
 This section may be left blank for non-technical CCIPs.